 This course introduces the key stakes, frameworks and best practices that shape the current advertising landscape.
 Students will learn the fundamentals of the discipline, including its creative and media dimensions, for traditional AND digitally-driven campaigns and programs.

-The course will tackle both Branding and Direct-response advertising, throughout what practitioners call «a full-funnel» approach of advertising.
+The course will tackle both Branding and Direct-response advertising, in line with what practitioners call «a full-funnel» approach.
 However, the main emphasis will be put on Branding campaigns, as they allow to explore in greater depth the role played by creativity.

-Students will also be exposed to the rise of of Advertising Technologies (AdTech) and therefore to the increasing role played by algorithms in the management of digital advertising campaigns.
+Students will also be exposed to the rise of of Advertising Technologies (AdTech) and therefore to the increasing role played by advertising platforms in the management of digital advertising campaigns.
 This course will be very much anchored in the realities of today’s practitioners, both from the agency and client side.

 Students will have also the opportunity to reflect on the implications of consumer representations delivered through advertising.
 They will be exposed to examples of advertising campaigns showing the complexity, dynamicity and potential harmful effects of consumer representations.
 By the end of the course, students hopefully will develop a more insightful approach to advertising that takes into consideration also the ethical dimension rooted in consumer representation.